 A neutralising antibody testing can play an effective role here

-Evidence is building regarding the importance of neutralising antibodies in indicating immunity.
+Evidence is building regarding the importance of neutralising antibodies (antibodies that neutralise the virus’ ability to penetrate and infect human cells) in indicating immunity.
 In May-21 in Nature.com.
-Italy’s ISS national health institute published research on the study of 162 patients with symptomatic coronavirus Neutralizing antibody titers progressively drop after 5–8 weeks but are still detectable up to 8 months in the majority of recovered patients regardless of age or co-morbidities, with IgG to spike antigens providing the best correlate of neutralization.
+Italy’s ISS national health institute published research on the study of 162 patients with symptomatic coronavirus neutralising antibody titers progressively drop after 5–8 weeks but are still detectable up to 8 months in the majority of recovered patients regardless of age or co-morbidities, with IgG to spike antigens providing the best correlate of neutralisation.

 In the New England Medical Journal in April 2021 Rose (National Institute of Allergy and Infectious Diseases) et al published interim results from a phase 3 trial of the Moderna mRNA-1273 severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) vaccine indicated 94% efficacy in preventing coronavirus disease 2019 (Covid-19) indicating by the persistence of neutralizing antibodies through 6 Months after the Second Dose.
 A person’s levels of neutralising antibodies following covid-19 vaccination or natural infection could help predict their level of immune protection, the study suggested.